-Kylie Jenner Fans Convinced She Just Shot Major Pregnancy Reveal Shoot — See Evidence
+Kylie Jenner Fans Convinced She Just Shot Major Pregnancy & Gender Reveal Shoot

-We’ve been waiting over a month for Kylie Jenner to confirm her pregnancy, and now, it looks like she’s gearing up to do just that.
-See the Instagram post that fans think is the ultimate evidence!
+We’ve been waiting over a month for Kylie Jenner to confirm her pregnancy, and now, it looks like she’s gearing up to do just that — AND possibly reveal the baby’s gender, too!
+See the evidence.

 Kylie Jenner, 20, cryptically took to Instagram on Nov.
 1 to share a photo of her hand, in which she’s wearing light pink nail polish and holding a piece of jewelry that features various pink butterflies.
 She captioned the pic, “shoot day,” with a pink heart.
 The reality star didn’t go into further detail about what this elusive ‘shoot’ entails, but many fans began wondering if it will be her way of finally confirming her pregnancy and revealing that she’s having a baby girl (hence, the pink).
 “Shooting plus pink everything??” one commenter wrote.
 “Yeah, she’s preparing for the baby reveal.”